-General Intent

-Connections throughout the area will be supported by a modified grid system of public streets, public and privately owned public space, as well as wayfinding and signage plans.
-(Section 16.20.2.3.1)

-Trails and sidewalks should ink 407 Transitway Stations, community facilities, parks and commercial and employment areas.
-The layout and design of blocks, streets, and boulevards will support the use of transit, walking and cycling.
-(Section 16.20.2.3.2)
+General Intent all seasons, promote unique experiences and educational opportunities, and incorporate naturalized areas; Provides parks and open spaces in close proximity to adjacent neighbourhoods and employment areas; and Has regard for the Ninth Line Sixteen Mile Creek Scoped Sub-watershed Study (Section 16.20.2.2.3) Connections throughout the area will be supported by a modified grid system of public streets, public and privately owned public space, as well as wayfinding and signage plans.
+(Section 16.20.2.3.1) The layout and design of blocks, streets, and boulevards will support the use of transit, walking and cycling.
+(Section 16.20.2.3.3) Development fronting Ninth Line will be designed to provide appropriate transition to uses on the east side of the street.
+(Section 16.20.2.3.4) Buildings will be designed and massed to frame streets and support an active public realm.

-The layout and design of blocks, streets, and boulevards will support the use of transit, walking and cycling.
-(Section 16.20.2.3.3)

-Development fronting Ninth Line will be designed to provide appropriate transition to uses on the east side of the street.
-(Section 16.20.2.3.4)

-Buildings will be designed and massed to frame streets and support an active public realm.
 Pedestrian comfort will be supported through the use of landscaping and other features.
-(Section 16.20.2.3.5)

-A significant amount of land in the Ninth Line area is designated Parkway Belt as per the Parkway Belt West Plan.
-Once the alignment of the 407 Transitway is finalized, lands no longer required for the Transitway may be removed from the Parkway Belt West Plan (PBWP) through amendment to the PBWP.
-Once the PBWP is amended, the land use designations shown on Reference Maps (M1-M3) will come into force and effect, without further amendment to this Plan.
-(Section 16.20.2.6)

-The primary focus of this area will be the Community Park and related facilities to serve residents of the local and broader communities.
-(Section 16.20.3.5.1)

-Development in the northwest quadrant of Eglinton Avenue West and Ninth Line will have a mix of housing forms such as townhouses and midrise apartments.
-Heights will range from 3 to 6 storeys, unless otherwise shown on Map 16-20.2: Ninth Line Neighbourhood Character Area Height Limits.
-(Section 16.20.3.5.2)

-Notwithstanding the Residential Medium Density policies of this Plan, low-rise and mid-rise apartment dwellings will also be permitted.
-(Section 16.20.4.1.1)

-For lands fronting onto Ninth Line in Precincts 2 and 5, commercial uses will be permitted at grade.
-(Section 16.20.4.1.2)

-The Ninth Line Neighbourhood Character Area is designed to encourage multi-modal transportation with an emphasis on transit and active transportation modes.
-(Section 16.20.5.1)

-All development in the Ninth Line Neighbourhood Character Area will be designed to protect for, and support, the 407 Transitway and any related facilities.
-(Section 16.20.5.4)

-Local roads will be designed to serve all modes of transportation including pedestrians, cyclists and transit users.
-(Section 16.20.5.7)
+(Section 16.20.2.3.5) The primary focus of this area will be the Community Park and related facilities to serve residents of the local and broader communities.
+(Section 16.20.3.5.1) Development in the northwest quadrant of Eglinton Avenue West and Ninth Line will have a mix of housing forms such as townhouses and midrise apartments.
+Heights will range from 3 to 6 storeys.
+(Section 16.20.3.5.2) Notwithstanding the Residential Medium Density policies of this Plan, low-rise and mid-rise apartment dwellings will also be permitted.
+(Section 16.20.4.1.1) For lands fronting onto Ninth Line in Precincts 2 and 5, commercial uses will be permitted at grade.
+(Section 16.20.4.1.2) The Ninth Line Neighbourhood Character Area is designed to encourage multi-modal transportation with an emphasis on transit and active transportation modes.
+(Section 16.20.5.1) Chapter 19 Development applications will be evaluated and processed in accordance with the policies of this Plan, approved streetscape studies and Implementation design guidelines and other relevant City Council policies and Provincial policies.
+(Section 19.4.1) To provide consistent application of planning and urban design principles, all development applications will address, among other matters: a) The compatibility of the proposed development to existing or planned land uses and forms, including the transition in height, density and built form: b) Conformity with the policies of this Plan; The sustainability of the development to support public transit and to be oriented to pedestrians: In circumstances where medium and high density residential uses are in proximity to developments of a lower density,